xveganxxxedgex/burrow_gardens/README.md

 ~~Organize images directory to have subfolders and update file usages accordingly~~

+~~When repopulating produce, need to ensure nothing is colliding with that position before placing it there (ensure food doesn't populate where an AI is)~~

-Fix character image facing left for a split second when first moving down
+~~Fix character image facing left for a split second when first moving down~~

+~~Add tree elements that lose produce when hero stomps while colliding with them~~

+~~Add logic to handle collision detection for trees or other non-block objects (how to handle collisions with visually blank areas in image/div)~~

+~~Add logic for produce falling from trees~~

+~~Ensure no items move to where the hero is to avoid weird collision movement issues~~

+~~Enable Tab events while menu is open to switch between the menu tabs~~

 Maybe add a cute animation like a binky when a bunny is added to the group, to play before they head to the group tile

-When repopulating produce, need to ensure nothing is colliding with that position before placing it there (ensure food doesn't populate where an AI is)

-Add tree elements that lose produce when hero stomps while colliding with them

-Add logic to handle collision detection for trees or other non-block objects (how to handle collisions with visually blank areas in image/div)

-Add logic for produce falling from trees

 Add areas where hero has to jump